bearbob/bearbob.github.io/content/post/growth-planning/index.md

 You may know traditional recipes for growth plans.
 How much mental work they are.
 How easy it is to do them later (or never).
-Today we will challenge this with a quiz that is supposed to help you kick thinhs off.
+Today we will challenge this with a quiz that is supposed to help you kick things off.

 You will need the following things:
 - 1 pen